Jenica-A/Short_Term_Property_Investing_Insights/README.md

 * Economic stability is a significant assumption.
 Investments rely on property values increasing over time.
 * Another important assumption is that past behavior is predictive of future behavior—namely, the permit records will be indicative of property owner desires moving forward.

-As with any investment, risks exist. **Risks** to this investment approach include: by following market trends, a market could become saturated with a certain kind of property, such that a need for that kind of property decreases; in this case more diverse property types could fetch a higher profit.
-The risk of an economic downturn occurring exists, or the movement of a population away from a certain area and the devaluing of a property is possible.
+As with any investment, risks exist. **Risks** to this investment approach include: by following market trends, a market could become saturated with a certain kind of property, such that a need for that kind of property decreases--in these cases more diverse property types could fetch a higher profit.
+The risk of an economic downturn exists, or the movement of a population away from a certain area and the devaluing of a property is possible.
 These are only some of the risks to this proposed approach to real estate investing.

 #### Data